-Staff recommends conceptual approval of the proposed massing and form as noted in findings c. d and f.

-Prior to receiving full conceptual approval and prior to returning to the Commission for final approval, staff finds that the applicant should address the following items:
+Staff recommends approval of the proposed massing and form as noted in findings c, d, f and g.
+Prior to a receiving a recommendation for final approval, staff finds that the applicant should address the following items.

 - i.
 A setback that is greater than those found historically on this block should be used.
 The applicant should provide documentation noting that a setback that is greater than those existing is proposed as noted in finding b. - ii.
 That a foundation height that is comparable to those found historically on this street be installed as noted in finding e. - iii.
+That the proposed stone veneer be removed as noted in finding h.

+- iv.
 That double-hung, one-over-one wood windows or aluminum-clad wood windows be used.
 Meeting rails must be no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and architecturally appropriate sill detail (need to add detail here).
-Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - iv.
-That all mechanical equipment be screened from view at the public right of way as noted in finding j. - v.
-That the driveway not exceed ten (10) feet in width and be designed as to not present front yard parking as noted in finding k. - vi.
+Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - v.
+That all mechanical equipment be screened from view at the public right of way as noted in finding j. - vi.
+That the driveway not exceed ten (10) feet in width as noted in finding k. - vii.
 That a landscaping plan be submitted as noted in finding l.